 In Blades of Glory, the Iron Lotus is a technique developed by the coach in his "wild youth", but only one country was crazy enough to try it - North Korea.
 The only attempt resulted in the woman's head cut off by the man's ice skate (as impossible as this sounds).
 According to the coach, the only way for the technique to be performed successfully is by a pair of two men.

 Death magic in Lois McMaster Bujold's Chalion series causes both the target and the caster to die as their souls are borne off to the Bastard's Hell (when it works at all).
-Luckily for some so affected, not only is the Bastard's Hell is not only more of A Hell of a Time than a Fire and Brimstone Hell, but they don't always stay there, as some of the other gods may take them up.
+Luckily for some so affected, not only is the Bastard's Hell more of A Hell of a Time than a Fire and Brimstone Hell, but they don't always stay there, as some of the other gods may take them up.
 Not to mention that unsuccessful attempts/research are regarded as attempted murder at best and dealt with by temporal authorities as such.

 Of course, successful attempts at death magic are considered divine intervention, and not prosecutable under criminal law.
 This is a bit of a semantic point, since if successful there's usually nobody left to prosecute.
 Usually.